-Eccentric exercise has been used widely as a means of inducing muscle damage and may be a valuable tool in the study of inflammation.
+Eccentric exercise has been used widely for inducing muscle damage and may be a valuable tool in the study of inflammation.
 The muscle tissue damage promotes infiltration by inflammatory cells that, in conjunction with local muscle, endothelial, and satellite cells, produce an array of molecules to regulate the regeneration process, including TNF α , IL-1 β , IL-6, IL-10 and RONS.
-Typical responses to muscle injury induced by eccentric exercise include loss of force-generating capacity, decreased range of motion, delayed-onset muscle soreness, swelling, and delayed increases in circulating intramuscular proteins e.g. creatine kinase (Miles et al. 2008, Peake et al. 2005, Power and Jackson 2008).
+Typical responses to muscle injury induced by eccentric exercise include loss of force-generating